BaoNguyen151654/Analyzing-Factors-Associated-with-Online-Customer-Purchase-Intention/README.md

 **=> Assumption 5 is satisfied**

 ### Assumption 6: The Sample Size is Sufficiently Large ###
+I used the rule of thumb to calculate the minimum required sample size for the model.
+The formula is as follows:
 <p align="center">
   <img src="Images/SampleCheck.png" alt="Flowchart" width="400">
 </p>